syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ![](SfDataGrid_images/AddingColor.png)

-### Changing Selection Background and Foreground Color
+### Changing selection background and foreground color

-SfDataGrid allows to change the selection background and foreground color by returning the required color in the `GetSelectionBackgroundColor` and `GetSelectionForegroundColor` overrides in the your custom style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html), and assigned it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
-Refer the below code example to apply selection background and foreground color.
+The SfDataGrid allows you to change the selection background and foreground colors by returning the required color in the `GetSelectionBackgroundColor` and `GetSelectionForegroundColor` properties overrides in the custom style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html) and assign it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.

 {% tabs %}
 {% highlight xaml %}